 If there are any gaps, save the file and finish later.

 5. Now log into your hosting FTP using your FTP username and password (download FileZilla for that).
-FTP (File Transfer Protocol) is normally accessed through your domain name (i.e., “ftp.yourdomain.com”), and your login and password should also be the same ones you used to register your host.
+FTP (File Transfer Protocol) is usually accessed through your domain name (i.e., “ftp.yourdomain.com”), and your login and password should also be the same ones you used to register your host.

 6. There should be no file entitled “index” in the directory; if one exists, delete it.
 Once you’ve completed uploading the files from your WordPress folder to your FTP server, you’re finished uploading to WordPress.
 Using the “drag-and-drop” feature in FileZilla seems appropriate to me.